 How to Learn to Operate Heavy Equipment

 Heavy equipment operators need a high school diploma or GED to enter an apprenticeship or technical school.
-High school courses that may be useful for future heavy equipment operators are: Shop, Mathematics, Auto technology.
+High school courses that may be useful for future heavy equipment operators are Shop, Mathematics, and Auto technology.

-On-the-job training includes the use of heavy equipment to gain operating experience.
-Students are taught how to grade, landscape and excavate.
-Techniques learned may include scraping, compacting and the use of controls.
+On-the-job training includes the use of heavy equipment to gain working experience.
+Students are taught how to grade, landscape, and excavate.
+Techniques learned may consist of scraping, compacting, and using controls.
 6

 On-the-job experience means learning: